Mark Serjeant

-Mark Serjeant (born February 19, 1996) is a Canadian soccer player who plays for Western.
+Mark Serjeant (born February 19, 1996) is a Canadian soccer player.

 Career

 College

 Serjeant attended Grand Canyon University in 2014, and played for the Antelopes.
 During the season, he appeared in 19 games, starting in 10, and registered 1 assist.
 In 2010, he played with TFC Academy in the Second Division of the Canadian Soccer League.

 Professional

 Sarjeant signed with Toronto FC II on March 20, 2015.
 He made his debut for the team on March 28 against FC Montreal.
 Serjeant and TFCII mutually parted ways on August 18, 2015.